liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 Jacobian information (matrix-vector product)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If one of the Krylov iterative linear solvers SPGMR, SPBCG, or SPTFQMR is selected (i.e. ARKSp* is called in step 8 of the section :ref:`CInterface.Skeleton`), the user may provide a function of type :c:func:`ARKSpilsJacTimesVecFn()` in the following form, to compute matrix-vector products :math:`J*v`.
+If one of the Krylov iterative linear solvers SPGMR, SPBCG, SPTFQMR, or PCG is selected (i.e. ARKSp* is called in step 8 of the section :ref:`CInterface.Skeleton`), the user may provide a function of type :c:func:`ARKSpilsJacTimesVecFn()` in the following form, to compute matrix-vector products :math:`J*v`.
 If such a function is not